 (c) the existence and whereabouts and value of any property that might be seized under the warrant including any debts due to the debtor; and

-(d) the existence and whereabouts of any vehicle licensed in the name of the debtor.
+(d) the existence and whereabouts of any vehicle of the debtor.

 (2) An order under subsection (1) may include an order that the debtor bring and produce to the court any document relevant to the matters about which the debtor may be examined.